Vitamin K: Your Osteoporosis Knight In Shining Armor

 If you’ve been diagnosed with osteoporosis or osteopenia, it is more than likely that your doctor prescribed an osteoporosis drug such as Fosamax followed by the proverbial calcium recommendation.

 That’s exactly what happened to me after I was diagnosed with osteoporosis.
 My doctor also advised me to “drink plenty of milk”.
-Luckily, I did not follow his flawed advice and instead, I embarked on my own quest to conquer osteoporosis which culminated in the Save Our Bones Program.
+Luckily, I did not follow his flawed advice and instead, I embarked on my own quest to conquer osteoporosis which culminated in the Osteoporosis Reversal Program.

 Today, I want to share with you yet another piece of valuable information about a little-known bone health gem.
 It is vitamin K, best known for its blood clotting functions.
 In fact, vitamin K gets its name from the first letter of the German word “koagulation.”